Indiana Abortions On Rise For First Time Since 2009, Activists Blame Court Ruling

 — Human Defense Initiative (@HumanDefenseINI) July 14, 2018

-While the idea that requiring an ultrasound prior to an abortion deters some from getting the abortion makes sense, professionals like Gillespie can’t help but wonder if backing young women into a corner where they have no options but an unsafe procedure is really best for the community.
+While the idea that requiring an ultrasound prior to an abortion deters some from getting the abortion makes sense to some, professionals like Gillespie can’t help but wonder if backing young women into a corner where they have no options but an unsafe procedure is really best for the community.